jdcloudcom/en/documentation/Hyper-Converged-IDC/Cloud-Physical-Server/Getting-Started/Allocate-Cloud-Physical-Server.md

 &nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;**Public Network Bandwidth**: Under the basic network mode, user may select 1-200Mbps public network bandwidth speed.
 EIP is associated with Cloud Physical Server bandwidth.

-When the basic network is adopted, EIP, the public network bandwidth and the Cloud Physical Server are associated with each other.

-The user may purchase or not purchase the EIP when creating the Cloud Physical Server. **However, EIP cannot be added after creating the Cloud Physical Server**.
-EIP is automatically allocated by the system, and the user cannot modify such EIP.
-The user may enable the public network IPV6 at the same time or not in the regions supported by IPV6 (at present, the public network IPV6 is supported by the Suqian region only).
+The user may purchase or not purchase the public IP when creating the Cloud Physical Server.
+When a basic network instance is purchased, the public IP and the Cloud Physical Server are associated with each other.
+Public IP is automatically allocated by the system, and users cannot modify such public IP, **and they cannot add public IP after the Cloud Physical Server is created**.
+When a VPC instance is purchased, if users cannot afford a public IP, they can associate it with the public IP after the instance is created.

 The user may select the 1-200Mbps public network bandwidth rate and make the configuration upgrade upon creation.
 For specific operation steps, please refer to the section [Public Network Bandwidth Adjustment](../Operation-Guide/Adjust-Public-Network-Bandwidth/Description-Adjust-Public-Network-Bandwidth.md).